Samson Press: History

-They began printing in 1930, at a cottage in Stuart Road, Warlingham in Surrey, and produced a number of small books and a good deal of ephemera.
+Shelmerdine and Grierson began printing in 1930, at a cottage in Stuart Road, Warlingham in Surrey, and produced a number of small books and a good deal of ephemera.
 They exhibited their work in Edinburgh: first at Grierson's family home in 1934 and then "books, woodcuts, lino-cuts, new Christmas cards" at Parsons' Gallery, Queen Street.
 The press was destroyed by fire in late 1936 and they subsequently moved to Woodstock in Oxfordshire, where they re-established the press in 1937.
 Their Woodstock premises in Park Street are now marked by a plaque.
 They ceased printing for a while during the war, but re-opened the press in 1946 and continued to work, mostly producing greetings cards and other ephemera, until 1967, when the press was formally closed (following the death of Grierson in the previous year).
 Shelmerdine subsequently presented the press's archive, along with its type and printing equipment, to the Bodleian Library in Oxford.

 The Samson Press was unusual for being run by two women, on a commercial footing, at a time when women found it very hard to find practical employment in the printing industry.
 It was also notable for its patronage of young and unknown artists, who were commissioned to provide wood-engravings, linocuts and drawings for the press's publications.
 Iain Macnab was an early friend of the press, and produced numerous images for Grierson and Shelmerdine, and some of the other artists employed by the press, such as Tom Chadwick and Gwenda Morgan, were pupils at Macnab's Grosvenor School of Art.

 Their distinctive books have been collected by libraries and private collectors, although their commercial success as printers and publishers was always limited.
-Art historian Sir John Boardman has said that "Samson Press was a very important place and had a wonderful art deco and nouveau style at the beginning of the war."
+Art historian Sir John Boardman has said that "Samson Press was a very important place and had a wonderful Art Deco and Art Nouveau style at the beginning of the war."
 In the 1930s the press did some printing on vellum.

 Some of Samson's authors were personal friends, like Edwin and Willa Muir.
 Edwin Muir expressed his gratitude for a "beautiful volume" of his work (Six Poems, 1932) in the preface to a later collection of poetry.
 In 1932 the press published 5 songs from the Auvergnat; done into Modern Scots, by Willa Muir.
 She and Flora Grierson co-authored an unpublished piece called Alas, We females!
 A Modest Proposal for the Solution of Many Problems by the Abolition of the Female Sex.